 About

-I am a fifth-year Ph.D.
-Candidate working with Prof. Gang Chen in the Department of Atmospheric and Oceanic Sciences at the University of California, Los Angeles (UCLA).
-I am broadly interested in atmospheric circulation dynamics, with research experiences covering Sudden Stratospheric Warming (SSW), atmospheric blocking, surface air temperature variability, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
-My current focus is on the role of the stratosphere in surface cold extremes.
+I am broadly interested in atmospheric circulation dynamics, with research experiences covering stratosphere-troposphere coupling, surface air temperature variability, atmospheric blocking, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
+My Ph.D. work centered around the role of extreme stratospheric waves in surface cold extremes.

 - Xiuyuan Ding, Gang Chen, Lantao Sun and Pengfei Zhang, 2022: Distinct North American Cooling Signatures Following the Zonally Symmetric and Asymmetric Modes of Winter Stratospheric Variability, Geophysical Research Letters, 49, e2021GL096076.